isaacnmm/pestpolicy-hugo2XX/content/posts/best-baby-safe-paint-for-crib/index.md

 It is designed with human safety in mind, has zero VOCs (no methylene chloride ), and is safe for drinks and food contact.
 It is also approved by the FDA and can be used on kitchen surfaces, e. g. , butcher block.
 It is designed to protect your furniture, add varnish coloration and give the grains a new natural look with a smooth finish.
 Its recommended for various surfaces, including metal, whatnot, terracotta, canvas, plaster, wood, ceramic.

 The stain is suitable for interior wood furniture that includes but is not limited to kitchen cabinets, chopping boards, kids toys, and cribs, among others.
-It is [easy to apply](https://projectnursery.com/2014/10/how-to-paint-a-crib/) and durable, which can be applied even in old furniture to give them a new look.
+It is [easy to apply](https://projectnursery.com/2014/10/how-to-paint-a-crib/)and durable, which can be applied even in old furniture to give them a new look.
 Apply a thin layer of the Tried and True stain on your surface to achieve a quick-drying effect.

 A gallon applies up to 1000 square ft. and best applicable with a lint-free cloth.
 Tried and True has a shallow waxy smell and safe even on your skin after contact.
-When released into the atmosphere, VOCs tend to react with Oxygen to create the ozone, forming sunlight and nitrogen oxides (NO2) and [SMOG](https://en.wikipedia. org/wiki/Smog) - a hazardous pollution component.
+When released into the atmosphere, VOCs tend to react with Oxygen to create the ozone, forming sunlight and nitrogen oxides (NO2) and [SMOG](https://en.wikipedia.org/wiki/Smog)- a hazardous pollution component.

 Pros: - Easy to apply - Durable - Safe for food contact a - Zero VOCs - Smooth finish - Used on butcher blocks